-Responsibility Summary: The Workforce Development Specialist performs a variety of responsible and specialized analytical, program and technical work including general administration, fiscal, legislative, personnel, program, data and systems analysis, customer engagement, needs identification and support and special projects involving research, data collection, analysis, writing and presentation.
+Responsibility Summary: The Workforce Development Analyst performs a variety of responsible and specialized analytical, program and technical work including general administration, fiscal, legislative, personnel, program, data and systems analysis, customer engagement, needs identification and support and special projects involving research, data collection, analysis, writing and presentation.
 Individuals performing duties as a Workforce Development Specialist may be assigned to work in one or more areas of specialty including general administration and/or community engagement.

 The WANB is a joint powers agency consisting of the Counties of Napa, Marin, Mendocino and Lake who are jointly engaged in the coordination of workforce development planning, programs and systems in accordance with the Workforce Innovation and Opportunity Act.

 Reporting Matrix: Reports to and receives direction from an assigned WANB Supervisor/Manager including but not limited to the WANB Executive Director; May serve in a technical lead capacity.
 Works with program participants, training institutions, businesses/employers, contractors, representatives of governmental agencies, employers, and the general public.

 Perform a variety of responsible and specialized technical staff support services in such areas as general administration, fiscal, legislative, personnel, program and data processing, and systems analysis.
 Assignments may include work as board liaison, board secretary, office/administrative coordinator, project coordination/lead, and community/business/partner engagement.

 Conduct special projects and/or surveys involving research, data collection, and analysis; make appropriate recommendations; prepare and maintain reports on assigned projects.